123p10/isidore/README.md

 *Note: this will compile and run the isidore program "test.isd" located at the current directory, you can attempt to change this by editing test_lexer.cpp before building the main source code.
 Proper compiler will be available in production release.*

 ### Plan
 The things I am working on in the near future are listed in TODO.
 I won't be posting what has been accomplished per say as it will take too much time.
-Documentation for how to write Isidore programs is not yet available but some very very basic examples are available in the examples folder.
+Documentation is currently in progress and available in the docs folder, examples are also available in the examples folder.

 ## Principles of Isidore
 *Not all of these principles have been implemented*

 1. Type inferencing should only be used with similar types at most.
 Static type definitions are important for clarity.
-2. Constructs should be labeled simply and given unpretentious names.
+2. Constructs should be labeled simply, clearly and given unpretentious names.

     * Dynamic arrays should not be called "vectors" they should be called lists

     * push_back() should be append() or insert()

+    * You label foreach loops with foreach not for()

 3. Curly braces should be used for most if not all blocks to clearly show the start and end of the blocks.
 4. Number of built-in, core constructs should be limited.
 Allows new users and all readers of code to understand code completely without research.

     * One function to output to console

     * One type for dynamic arrays